Our day on Rousay

 Archaeologists were left wondering if the dead were segregated in some way at Taversoe.
 Perhaps two different groups used Taversoe Tuick; one group using the lower chamber and the second using the upper.

-The next stop was Blackhammer Tomb.
+The next stop along the road was Blackhammer Tomb.
 A very short climb from the road up a hillside, Blackhammer has a dramatic name which we very much liked!
 It’s a long stalled cairn with seven compartments.
 Blackhammer was damaged over the centuries before the modern roof and entrance were installed.

 It is now entered via a metal sliding door on its side; climbing down into it is like climbing into a war bunker.
 The 5,000-year-old tomb was lit by skylights in the roof.
 We had fun inside as Robbie stood on the roof outside and ran from skylight to skylight.